terracenter/gentoo_install/README.md

    2         1050624       500118158   238.0 GiB   8300  LVM
 ```

-Or in the case of NVME:
+Or, in the case of NVME:

 ```shell
 gdisk -l dev/nvme0n1